Digital-Shane/title-tidy/README.md

 When TMDB is enabled, Title Tidy will automatically fetch metadata for your media files, including proper titles, episode names, ratings, genres, and more.
 This data can be used in your naming templates to create information-rich filenames.

-Your configuration is saved to `~/.title-tidy/config.json` and will be used for all future renames.
+#### ffprobe Integration

+The ffprobe integration only allows Enable/Disable in the configuration.

+When ffprobe is enabled, Title Tidy will automatically scan your media files to extract the video and audio codec in use for use in file names.

 ### Shows